EddyKubwimana/83082025_Churning_Customers/README.md

 ## Overview

-This repository contains the code and resources for the "Churning Customers" project.
+This repository contains the code and resources for the "Churning Customers" project. here is the link to the project deployement https://agent-connectapp.herokuapp.com/churn

 ## Project Description

-Provide a brief description of your project.
-What problem does it solve?
-What is its purpose?
+The project aims to predict if customer has stopped doing business with a company based on some variables

 ## Table of Contents